peterstace/blog/content/post/2017-07-26-path-tracing-part-04-reflections.md

 The mathematics behind specular reflection in path tracing (or ray tracing) is simple.

-When a reflective surface is encountered by a ray, the ray has to be recast following the rule "the angle of incidence is equal to the angle of reflection".
+When a ray encounters a reflective surface, the ray has to be recast following the rule "the angle of incidence is equal to the angle of reflection".